 - Biological materials, agents, and other materials of biological origin (e.g., organisms, cells, viruses, and toxins) that pose different levels of risk to humans, animals, or plants when stored or used; or

 - Workers who may be exposed to disease-causing biological agents related to designated job duties.

 Line management and researchers are expected to define their work with biological materials, evaluate the biological risks, and implement the required biosafety containment controls.
 This is accomplished with the assistance and oversight of the Institutional Biosafety Committee (IBC), the Environment, Health, and Safety Division (EHS), and other Berkeley Lab EHS functions.
 The Work Planning and Control Activity Manager system is used to facilitate and document the above process and ensure compliance.
 Refer to Work Chapter 26, Process A “Starting and Conducting Work Safely” for more information.

-Additional resources relating to chemical safety, including chemical inventory, labeling, storage, and management are available at the following website:
+Additional resources relating to biological safety, including proper use of biosafety cabinet, permits, transportation, sharps safety and biological waste are available at the following website: Biological Safety